Skip Navigation

 What is a Master Food Preserver?

 Master Food Preservers serve to extend Extension’s education programs in food preservation to adults and youth.
-The Master Food Preserver serves as a volunteer and resource in the community to provide the public with research-based information from the University of Maine Cooperative Extension and USDA.
+The Master Food Preserver serves as a volunteer and as a resource in the community to provide the public with research-based information from the University of Maine Cooperative Extension and USDA.

-Through an application process, any Maine resident 21 years or older is eligible to take the Master Food Preserver course.
+Through an application process, any Maine resident 18 years or older is eligible to take the Master Food Preserver course.
 To become a Master Food Preserver, accepted applicants must meet the following qualifications:

 • Complete lab quizzes and pass the final written exam.